nqcshady/unc0ver-dark/README.md

 ## Switching from the other jailbreaks
 * The RootFS will automatically be restored
 * Users of unc0ver will not have to restore rootfs
-* If you use Diatrus's Sileo Installer on regular unc0ver, you will need to run `removesileo` in the terminal before using unc0ver dark's version of Sileo.
+* If you used Diatrus's Sileo Installer on regular unc0ver, it will be automatically removed for you.
 ## Getting support
 * Use the built-in diagnostics tool
 * Join the u0 Dark [Discord](https://discord.gg/4pYwBCb)